Top Economics Podcasts

 Previously we published a list of free online courses from renowned universities that have both open-access lectures and podcasts of public events (like LSE).
 Below you will find a list of economics podcasts, some of which were mentioned by Tim Harold in his blog last year.

-1. EconTalk is probably the most known economics podcast of all and is a winner of numerous webblogs awads.
-A weekly podcast hosted by Russ Roberts “features one-on-one discussions with an eclectic mix of authors, professors, Nobel Laureates, entrepreneurs, leaders of charities and businesses, and people on the street.“
+1. EconTalk is probably the most known economics podcast of all and is a winner of numerous webblogs awards.
+It is a weekly podcast hosted by Russ Roberts and “features one-on-one discussions with an eclectic mix of authors, professors, Nobel Laureates, entrepreneurs, leaders of charities and businesses, and people on the street.“.
+For keeping up with the latest economic developments look no further.

-2. NPR Planet Money Podcasts is a twice-weekly podcast on global economy.
+2. NPR Planet Money Podcast is a twice-weekly podcast that focuses on the global economy.
 Describing themselves, NPR say: “We have two rules for ourselves: 1.
 Everything has to be interesting (and, preferably, fun or funny or poignant or somehow grabby).
-2. Everything should be economically smart, but not economically dull.“
+2. Everything should be economically smart, but not economically dull."
+In our experience, they have been pretty successful in achieving this mix.

-4. Cato Institute Daily Podcast is produced by the Cato Institute, a think tank, and covers hot economics topics from a libertarian perspective.
+4. Cato Institute Daily Podcast is produced by the Cato Institute, a think tank, and covers hot economics topics from a libertarian perspective, which we understand may not be to everyone's taste...
+Still, it's well researched and makes for good discussion.
 Their website has a large collection of other video and audio recourses which are worth checking out.

-6. Mises Media has a collection of podcasts and lectures in Economics from the Ludwig von Mises Insitute, “The world center of the Austrian School of economics and libertarian political and social theory“.
-One of their podcasts, Economics in One Lesson, consists of interviews with leading Austrian Economists.
+6. Mises Media has a collection of podcasts and lectures in Economics from the Ludwig von Mises Insitute - “The world centre of the Austrian School of economics and libertarian political and social theory“.
+One of their most interesting episodes, Economics in One Lesson, is a series of interviews with some of Austria's leading economists.

 7. Foundation for Economic Education has several sets of lectures and interviews on iTunes which provide materials to learn “about liberty, free markets, and economic history“.